Azure-Samples/java-microservices-aks-lab/docs/02_lab_migrate/02_openlab_setup_aks.md

 {: .note }
-> The labstarter branch of the Azure-Samples/spring-petclinic-microservices repository contains a dev container for Java development.
+> The Azure-Samples/java-microservices-aks-lab repository contains a dev container for Java development.
 This container contains all the needed tools for running this lab.
 In case you want to use this dev container you can either use a [GitHub CodeSpace](https://github.com/features/codespaces) in case your GitHub account is enabled for Codespaces.
 Or you can use the [Visual Studio Code Remote Containers option](https://code.visualstudio.com/docs/remote/containers).

 {: .note }
 > This lab contains guidance for a Windows workstation.
 Your workstation should contain the following components: